esphome/esphome-docs/components/apcups.rst

 =============

 .. seo::
-    :description: Instructions for setting up APC UPS compatible with Smart protocol.
+    :description: Instructions for setting up APC UPS compatible with smartups protocol.

-The ``apcups`` component allows you to integrate an APC UPS compatible with Smart protocol in ESPHome.
+The ``apcups`` component allows you to integrate an APC UPS compatible with *smartups* protocol in ESPHome.
 It uses :ref:`UART <uart>` for communication.

 Once configured you can use sensors as described below for your projects.